 Electric Vehicle Incentives

-There are valuable Federal, state and utility incentives* that can help you pay for your electric vehicle and home charging.
-From the ITC credits you’ll receive for the purchase of an EV, solar and storage to the PSE&G rebate program, now is a great time to use sustainable energy for your home and car!
+There are valuable state, and utility incentives* that can help you pay for your electric vehicle and home charging.
+From the ITC credits you’ll receive for the purchase of an EV, solar, and storage to the PSE&G rebate program, now is a great time to use sustainable energy for your home and car!

 Federal Investment Tax Credit